yashas-vaidya/dotfiles/README.md

 ## Dotfiles repo example

-> :warning: **WARNING:** This repo is [forked](https://github.com/michaeljsmalley/dotfiles).
-Please read below to find the original introduction by [Michael J. Smalley](https://github.com/michaeljsmalley).
+> :warning: **WARNING**: This repo is [forked](https://github.com/michaeljsmalley/dotfiles).
+Please read below to find the [original introduction](#original-introduction) by [Michael J. Smalley](https://github.com/michaeljsmalley).
 It shows how to store, replicate and use these dotfiles.

 This is an example of a simple yet working dotfile repo.
 It customizes user settings on Linux/ MacOS for `zsh`--the Z shell.
 It provides a minimal base that can be modified or customzied for different machines and environs.

-> :shrug: *NOTE:* Preferences for the customization of dotfiles depends on use case, development needs.
-YMMV!
+> *NOTE*: Preferences for the customization of dotfiles depends on use case and development needs.
+YMMV! :shrug:

 If you want to read more about dotfiles, [this blog post provides a more detailed introduction](https://web.archive.org/web/20201101094752/https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).